javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 ## The "undefined" value

-The special value `undefined` stands separately.
+The special value `undefined` stands apart.
 It makes a type of its own, just like `null`.

 The sense of `undefined` is "value is not assigned".